-A personal service provider does not qualify as a "small business corporation" and will thus not qualify for the lower tax rates applicable to small business corporations.
-Both a labour broker without a certificate of exemption and a personal service provider do not qualify as a micro business for the purposes of turnover tax payable by micro businesses.
+A personal service provider does not qualify as a "small business corporation"41 and will thus not qualify for the lower tax rates applicable to small business corporations.
+Both a personal service provider and a labour broker without a certificate of exemption do not qualify as a micro business42 for the purposes of turnover tax payable by micro businesses.